managedcoder/BotFrameworkAccelerators/Workshop/How to Build Your Bot.md

 - [Advanced Custom Insights](https://github.com/microsoft/botframework-solutions/blob/master/docs/reference/analytics/applicationinsights.md)
 - Active Learning for [QnA Maker](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/how-to/improve-knowledge-base) and [LUIS](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-concept-review-endpoint-utterances)

-# Appendix – Important Links
+# Appendix – Important Links<a name=AppendixImportantLinks />

 Bot Framework Solutions Repository for Conversational Assistant

 - [https://github.com/Microsoft/botframework-solutions](https://github.com/Microsoft/botframework-solutions)

-# Appendix – Publish Virtual Assistant or Skill using Visual Studio
+# Appendix – Publish Virtual Assistant or Skill using Visual Studio<a name=AppendixPublishVirtualAssistantorSkillusingVisualStudio />

 Publishing a Virtual Assistant using Visual Studio is slightly different than what most developers are used to doing when they use the Visual Studio Publishing Wizard since the App Service has already been created.
 This means the flow changes to allow for the existing App Service to be selected in the publishing wizard rather than created as is normally the case.
 Here are the steps.